philipldhines/inspec-f5-cis-benchmark/README.md

 ## Required Disclaimer

-This is not an officially supported Google product.
-This code is intended to help users assess their security posture on the Google Cloud against the CIS Benchmark.
+This is not an officially supported F5 product.
+This code is intended to help users assess their security posture on the F5 BIG-IP against the CIS Benchmark.
 This code is not certified by CIS.

 ## Coverage